 When a landlord is considering tenants, they will look at your credit report because they’re seeking someone who isn’t a financial risk and will be able to pay rent every month.
-So what should you do if you’re trying to rent an apartment but don’t have any credit history yet?
+So, what should you do if you’re trying to rent an apartment but don’t have any credit history yet?
 Keep reading to find out.

 7 Ways to Rent an Apartment With No Credit History

 Fortunately, it is possible to rent an apartment with no credit history.
 If you find yourself in this situation, let’s look at seven steps you can take.